agile-ts/documentation/docs/packages/core/features/state/Methods.md

    ```

 - `background` <br />
-  If the new State Value gets applied to our State in background.
+  If the new value gets applied to our State in background.
-  That means, that the State change doesn't cause any rerender on Components
+  That means, that the State change doesn't cause any rerender on any Component,
-  that have the State bound to itself.
-By default, this config is set to `false`.
+  that has the State bound to itself.
+By default, this property is set to `false`.
   ```ts {5}
   // Causes rerender on Components MY_STATE.set("myNewValue2");